Rodolopho/xInterval/README.md

 timeline2.at(1050,function(){});

 ```
-Also notice we have provide second arguments 3, which means the xnterval loop will be break  3 loops.
-You get 3 round;
+Also notice we have provide second arguments 3, which means the xnterval will break loop after  3 loops, otherwise it will continue looping unless stop by stop()/clear()/reset() methods.

 ### Controls for xInterval instance
 You can use play , pause, resume, forward, backward,reset, stop, and start  methods to control the motion on timeline.